Writing

 Please see below for the links to our different policies in Writing.

-Please see the document below which clearly outlines our writing approach teaching at Clapgate.
+Please see the document below, which clearly outlines our approach to teaching writing at Clapgate.

 Please see some examples of our medium term plans across school.
 As we respond to the needs of our pupils and their interests, the medium terms are adapted each half term.